siddharthkochar/VLearn/README.md

 # 🎬 VLearn V2 - AI Video Learning Console App

-A minimal console application that converts text input into learning videos using Google Gemini API for script generation and multiple video providers (Synthesia and DeepBrainAI) for video creation.
+A minimal console application that converts text input into learning videos using Google Gemini API for script generation and dual video providers (DeepBrainAI primary, Synthesia fallback) for video creation.

 ## 🎯 Overview

 VLearn V2 is a simplified proof-of-concept application that demonstrates an automated pipeline for creating educational videos from text content.
 The application follows a bare minimum approach with no customizations, no logging, and uses default values for all video generation parameters.

-The system currently supports Synthesia for video generation, with DeepBrainAI integration planned for additional video provider options.
+The system supports **dual video providers** with DeepBrainAI as the primary provider and Synthesia as the fallback provider, ensuring high availability and redundancy.

 ## 🚀 Quick Start